 Please inquire before registering if you have any question about the legality of your convertible.
 Sorry there are no refunds or credits if you register and/or show up with a convertible that doesn’t pass tech.

 A: We only recommend full-face helmets with the latest Snell SA rating.
 Open face helmets are not recommended and may be prohibited soon.
 All helmets should have at least the Snell M2010/SA2010 or newer rating and be in good condition.
 Please verify that your helmet has the brown or orange Snell sticker inside under the liner because that’s what we look for.
 NOTE: sorry we no longer provide rental helmets but our friends at OG Racing near Dulles may have some available in advance.

-A: Sorry – your child may only participate when they’re legally an adult.
+A: Sorry – due to insurance regulations your child may only participate when they’re legally an adult.
 Drivers and passengers at all Trackcrosses must be age 18+ with a current US-state-issued drivers license to participate, for safety and liability reasons.

-A: 2022 UPDATE – passengers may now be allowed again on a case-by-case basis per event due to ever changing COVID-19 restrictions.
-Otherwise, if allowed, typically passengers may only ride with experienced non-novice drivers during the afternoon runs.
+A: 2022 UPDATE – passengers may now be allowed again on a case-by-case basis per event due to ever changing COVID-19 restrictions, please inquire.
+[PRE COVID ANSWER: Typically passengers may only ride with experienced non-novice drivers during the afternoon runs.
 If any driver spins or goes 4-off, they lose passenger privileges for the day.
-In all cases they must be at least 18 years old, be wearing a legal helmet, and have the same level of safety/protection as the driver.
-Passengers must also not cause delays at the starting line getting strapped in, must keep hands and arms inside the car, and may not bring/use handheld recording devices inside the car.
+In all cases the passengers must be at least 18 years old, be wearing a legal helmet, and have the same level of safety/protection as the driver.
+Passengers must also not cause delays at the starting line getting strapped in, must keep hands and arms inside the car, and may not bring/use handheld recording devices inside the car.]